-2 Grievance Procedure 3 Section 11.
-1. Definition and Procedure .
-For the purpose of this Agreement, a grievance is 4 any dispute or difference between an employee and Alachua County involving the meaning 5 interpretation, or application of the provisions of this Agreement.
-Grievances shall be handled 6 in the following manner.
-All grievances and all subsequent steps of said grievances may be filed 7 and responded to through the county e-mail system.
+4 any dispute or difference between an employee and Alachua County involving the meaning, 5 interpretation, or application of the provisions of this Agreement.
+Grievances shall be handled 6 in accordance with this Article.
+All grievances and all subsequent steps of said grievances may 7 be filed and responded to through the county e-mail system.
 8 No grievance shall be entertained or processed unless it is commenced within ten (10) 9 calendar days after the occurrence of the event giving rise to the grievance or within ten (10) 10 calendar days after the event became known or should have become known to the employee(s).
-11 If an employee desires to speak with management about a matter (except discharge) which would 12 otherwise be gr rieveable, (s)he may do so in which event the employee will have five (5) calendar 13 days in which to o speak with management and the time limits for filing a grievance will commence 14 on the sixth (6 th) day.
+11 If an employee desires to speak with management about a matter (except discharge) which would 12 otherwise be grieveable, they may do so in which event the employee will have five (5) calendar 13 days in which to speak with management and the time limits for filing a grievance will commence 14 on the sixth (6th) day.
 If a grievance is not filed within the time limits for the next step of the 15 grievance process, it shall be deemed settled on the basis of the last answer of the County.
 The 16 time limits may be extended by mutual agreement of the parties.
-17 Nothing he rein shall limit the County and Union from mutually agreeing to waive any and 18 all steps in the grievance procedure in order to expedite the processing of a grievance.
-19 20 21 22 23 Step 1: The employee or union shall present the grievance in writing to the Deputy Fire Chief with or without a Union Officer as the employee may choose.
-The Deputy Fire Chief must respond in writing to the grievance within ten (10) calendar days of the receipt of the Grievance.
-24 25 26 27 28 29 30 31 32 33 Step 2: If the employee or Union is not satisfied with the written answer of the supervisor at Step 1 or if no answer has been given within ten (10) calendar days, then the grievance shall be presented to the Fire Chief, or his/her designee within ten (10) calendar days of the supervisor's answer or failure to supply a timely answer.
-The Fire Chief or his/her designee shall, within ten (10) calendar days of receipt of the written grievance, meet with the employee and a Union representative unless such meeting has been waived.
-After such a meeting is held, the Fire Chief must answer the grievance in writing within ten (10) calendar days of the meeting.
-34 Step 3: If the Union or employee is not satisfied with the written answer of the Fire
+17 Nothing herein shall limit the County and Union from mutually agreeing to waive any and 18 all steps in the grievance procedure in order to expedite the processing of a grievance.
+The Union 19 must submit a list of employees to attend the hearing as direct witnesses, if the Union wishes to 20 provide direct witnesses in addition to the grievant(s).
+This list must be submitted simultaneously 21 with the notice of appeal to the County Manager's Office to allow for proper departmental 22 notification of the employee's absence.
+The County Manager or their designee will review the 23 list and authorize absence from work for the employees that the Manager determines should 24 attend.
+Employees who wish to attend as observers may request leave in accordance with County 25 procedures.
+Employees who have filed a grievance will be authorized to attend hearings at all 26 four (4) steps with pay if the hearing is scheduled during the employee's normal working hours.